Home

 Can two students with the same KCET marks have different ranks?

-Is the percentile used anywhere in the official KCET counselling process?
+Is percentile used anywhere in the official KCET counselling process?

 Do diploma students applying through lateral entry have a percentile or rank assigned to them?

-Diploma students write DCET and receive a separate rank.
-Their admission process is different from KCET and doesn’t include a percentile.
-KEA conducts distinct counselling for lateral entries.
+No. Diploma students write DCET (Diploma CET) and receive a separate rank, not a percentile.
+Their counselling and admission process is distinct from KCET and handled separately by KEA.

-Will CBSE and state board students be ranked differently?
+Will CBSE and state board students be ranked differently in KCET?

-KEA normalises board scores across all recognised boards to ensure fairness.
-So CBSE and state board students are ranked on the same scale.
-Rank is calculated using normalised PCM marks.
+No. KEA normalises board marks across all recognised boards, including CBSE, ICSE, and state boards, so all students are ranked on the same scale.

-Can rank improve in later rounds of counselling?
+Can KCET rank improve in later rounds of counselling?

-If candidates have the same final score, KEA uses tie-breaking rules to determine the winner.
-Maths marks come first, followed by Physics, then Chemistry.
-If still tied, the older candidate gets preference.
+If two candidates have the same final score: Maths marks are considered first, then Physics marks, followed by Chemistry marks.
+If still tied, the older candidate is given preference.

 Does the KCET percentile differ by engineering branch preferences?

-Are separate ranks given for medical and engineering streams?
+Are separate ranks given for medical, agriculture, and engineering streams?

 Does failing in one PCM subject affect KCET rank?

-How do supplementary board exam scores affect rank?
+How do supplementary board exam scores affect KCET ranking?

 Do Hyderabad-Karnataka students have separate percentile cut-offs?

-Can improvement in exam scores be used for the KCET ranking?
+Can improvement in board exam scores be used for KCET ranking?

 Vaishali Pandey